-The applicant argues that oleic acid has been shown to increase HDL-cholesterol concentrations and to decrease blood concentrations of triglycerides in the meta-analysis by Mensink et al. (2003) and therefore the use of oleic acid as placebo could have been responsible for the observed effects of CLA on blood lipids.
-However, the Panel notes that the comparison nutrient in that meta-analysis was carbohydrates, which although they appear to have no effect on LDL-cholesterol concentrations, tend to decrease HDL-cholesterol and to increase triglycerides to a certain extent, whereas most fatty acids increase HDL-cholesterol and decrease triglyceride concentrations compared to carbohydrates (Mensink et al., 2003).
-Changes in HDL- and triglyceride concentrations (in the CLA group compared to control fats) of the magnitude reported in the two meta-analyses (Clifton, 2009; Herrmann, 2009) are unlikely to have an impact on coronary heart disease risk (Briel et al., 2009), but these changes in the lipid profile are typically associated with the insulin-resistance syndrome, supporting the notion that long-term changes in insulin sensitivity associated with the chronic administration of CLA cannot be excluded.
+It could be argued that oleic acid has been shown to increase HDL-cholesterol concentrations and to decrease blood concentrations of triglycerides in the meta-analysis by Mensink et al. (2003) and therefore the use of oleic acid as placebo could have been responsible for the observed effects of CLA on blood lipids.
+However, the Panel notes that the comparison nutrient in that meta-analysis was carbohydrates, which although they appear to have no effect on LDL-cholesterol concentrations, tend to decrease HDL-cholesterol and to increase triglycerides to a certain extent, whereas most fatty acids increase HDL-cholesterol and decrease triglyceride concentrations (in the CLA group compared to control fats) of the magnitude reported in the meta-analyses by Herrmann (2009) are unlikely to have an impact on coronary heart disease risk (Briel et al., 2009), but these changes in the lipid profile are typically associated with the insulin-resistance syndrome, supporting the notion that long-term changes in insulin sensitivity associated to the chronic administration of CLA cannot be excluded.